-Historically, liquid lines were sized to minimize the pressure losses within the piping circuit.
-Oil movement through the piping wasn't a concern (nor is it today) because oil is miscible in liquid refrigerant at normal liquid-line temperatures.
-The historic and traditional 6 psid liquid line pressure drop had the unintended consequence of requiring line sizes with large internal refrigerant volumes.
-With R-410A refrigerant and POE oil, this pressure drop can be as high as 50 psid.
+Liquid lines are sized to minimize the pressure losses within the piping circuit.
+Oil movement through the piping is not a concern, as oil is miscible in liquid refrigerant at normal liquid-line temperatures.
+With R-454B refrigerant and POE oil, the pressure drop can be as high as 50 psid.

 Within these guidelines, refrigeration operation is maintained while minimizing the refrigerant charge.
-It is still required to limit the liquid line velocity to 600 ft/min to help avoid issues with water hammer.
+Limit the liquid line velocity to 600 ft/min to help avoid issues with water hammer.